 Make Sure You Have a Good Support System

 You may think, well, if I fail, it won’t be so embarrassing if no one knows.
 But by doing this, you’re making it easier to give up on quitting.
 You’re also denying yourself a powerful tool — support from friends and family.
-Remember, having the right support around you can increase your chances of quitting smoking successfully.
-So why make stopping smoking harder than it has to be?
-It’s time to Re-Learn Support.
+The EX Community members know it’s not the best idea to hide the fact that you’ve decided to quit smoking.

 Most people will be happy to hear you’re quitting smoking.
-Tell the people around you who matter the most — the ones you know will be supportive and positive.
-This is the group you want to surround yourself with during the coming weeks as you prepare to quit smoking and once you’ve stopped smoking.
+Tell the people around you who matter the most — the ones you know will be supportive and positive – and surround yourself with them during the coming weeks.
+Turn to them as you prepare to quit smoking and once you’ve stopped smoking.